zlatinb/muwire/doc/wire-protocol.md

 ## Handshake

-A connection begins with the word "MuWire" followed by a space and one of the following words: "leaf" o "peer", depending on whether Alice is in a leaf or ultrapeer.
-This allows Bob to immediately drop the connection without allocating any more resources.
+A connection begins with the word "MuWire" followed by a space and one of the following words: `leaf` o `peer`.
+Currently only `peer` is supported.

-If Bob is an ultrapeer he responds to the handshake by either accepting it or rejecting it and optionally suggesting other ultrapeers to connect to.
+Bob responds to the handshake by either accepting it or rejecting it and optionally suggesting other nodes to connect to.

 Accepting the handshake is done by responding with a single word "OK".

 Rejecting the handshake is done by responding with the word "REJECT", optionally followed JSON payload prefixed by two unsigned bytes indicating the length of the JSON document.
-In that document, Bob can suggest ultrapeers to connect to in b64 format:
+In that document, Bob can suggest nodes to connect to in I2P b64 format:

 ```
 {